Uttar Pradesh – Culture and Tradition

 Uttar Pradesh is the most populous state in India where multi-hued culture has blossomed, it boasts of having a multicultural, multiracial, fabulous wealth of nature-hills, valleys, rivers, forests, and vast plains.

 Uttar Pradesh has the oldest seat of India’s culture and civilization, as it is around the holy river Ganga where the ancient cities and towns were found.
 The main attraction of India Taj is situated in Uttar Pradesh.

 The epics of Hinduism, the Ramayana, and the Mahabharata, were written in Uttar Pradesh.
 Uttar Pradesh also had the glory of being home to Lord Buddha

 The empire of Chandra Gupta Maurya extended nearly over the whole of Uttar Pradesh after the fall of Mauryas, Uttar Pradesh was divided into four parts: Surseva, North Panchal, Kosal, and Kaushambi.

 The Gupta Empire ruled over nearly the whole of Uttar Pradesh, and it was during this time that culture and architecture reached their peak.

 The seventh century witnessed the taking over of Kannauj by Harshavardhana.
 Then came the Mughal dynasty, the period of Shahjahan is known as the golden period of India in art, culture, and architecture.
 It was during his reign that the classical wonder Taj Mahal was built in memory of his wife Mumtaz Mahal.

-Uttar Pradesh played an important part in -independence movement, Sri Lal Bahadur Shastri, Sri Jawaharlal Nehru, Smt.
+Uttar Pradesh played an important part in the independence movement, Sri Lal Bahadur Shastri, Sri Jawaharlal Nehru, Smt.
 Indira Gandhi, Sri Charan Singh, and Sri Chandra Shekhar were only a few of the important names who played a significant role in India’s freedom movement and also rose to become the prime ministers of this great nation.

 On 9 November 2000, the Himalayan portion of the state, comprising the Garhwal and Kumaon divisions and Haridwar district was formed into a new state ‘Uttaranchal’, now called Uttarakhand, meaning the ‘Northern Segment‘ state.

 Culture and Tradition of Uttar Pradesh

-Uttar Pradesh holy land of the Holy People is popular for its ghats and holy rivers so people follow the trend of bathing in the holy rivers to get purified from the sins.
+Uttar Pradesh holy land of the Holy People is popular for its ghats and holy rivers so people follow the trend of bathing in the holy rivers to get purified from their sins.
 The most spoken languages are Hindi and Urdu.